shern2/ss-mkdocs-confluence-publisher/README.md

       confluence_suffix: " - MkDocs"  # Optional: Suffix for page titles in Confluence
       space_key: "YOUR_SPACE_KEY"     # Required: Confluence space key
       parent_page_id: 123456          # Required: ID of the parent page in Confluence
+      prune_orphans: false            # Optional: If true, deletes Confluence pages that are no longer in MkDocs
 ```

 ## Environment Variables